What is an unplugged wedding and why it matters

 You might also consider hiring a second shooter (second backup photographer) as part of your wedding photography coverage (especially for large weddings of more than 150 people).

-SUGGESTED UNPLUGGED WEDDING COMMUNICATIONS
+SUGGESTED UNPLUGGED WEDDING REQUESTS

 Long Version (For invitation or reminder emails)